starter-code/res-gen/.github/pull_request_template.md

+Resolves: N/A <!-- Add Link to Issue or Card-->

 #### Summary
 *Provide a general summary of what this PR does*

-Resolves: N/A <!-- Add Link to Issue or Card-->
+I did...

 #### What I did
 *Enumerate changes*